Roblox/rodux/docs/api-reference.md

 Creates and returns a new Store.

-* `reducer` is the store's root reducer function, and is invokved whenever an action is dispatched.
+* `reducer` is the store's root reducer function, and is invoked whenever an action is dispatched.
 It must be a pure function.
 * `initialState` is the store's initial state.
 This should be used to load a saved state from storage.
 * `middlewares` is a list of middleware to apply to the store.